 The second reason is that this type of fire burns slowly.

-A slower fire is better for evenly cooking your food.
+A slower fire is better for evenly cooking your food or catch.

-However, log cabin fires can be tough to get started.
+However, this type of fire can be tough to get started.

-You can overcome this by building a teepee fire in the middle and then building a log cabin around it.
+You can overcome this by building a tepee fire in the middle and then building a log cabin around it.

 Inverse Campfire – For Sleeping

-Most campfires require additional fuel added to them as they burn.
+Most fires require additional fuel added every so often to them as they burn.

 Let’s take advantage of that.